bcambl/rpda/README.md

 ```

 Update the configuration file with variables that suit your site or environment.
+The `identifiers` section in the configuration file uses [_regexp_](https://golang.org/pkg/regexp/) to determine the desired copy
+for when `--test` or `--dr` are used.

-Ensure the `identifiers` section within the configuration file is updated as these values are used
+The following example will work with the default `identifiers` section in the configuration example above.
-to identify the copies by name within the consistency groups.

 ```
 EXAMPLE_CONSISTENCY_GROUP_CG:

-             PRODUCTION_NODE_PN          <-- Production instance
+             PRODUCTION_NODE_PN          <-- Production/Protection node
                 /        \
                /          \
               /            \
              /              \
-            /        TC_TESTING_COPY_CN  <-- copy for testing or long term direct access /
+            /        TC_TESTING_COPY_CN  <-- copy node for testing or long term direct access /
-       COPY_NODE_CN  <---------------------- un-interupted copy for disaster recovery
+       COPY_NODE_CN  <---------------------- un-interupted copy node for disaster recovery
 ```

-Please reference the above example with the default `identifiers` section in the configuration.
-This utility relies upon the use of [_regexp_](https://golang.org/pkg/regexp/) to determine the desired copy.

 ## User Permissions
 An account on the RecoverPoint Appliance is required and the user must have access to administrate desired consistency groups.
 When issuing the `--all` option will only administer consistency groups of which the account has access to modify as per RecoverPoint user privledges.

 ## Specifying a Copy
-As mentioned above, if the consistency groups being managed have a consistent naming structure, you can configure the
+Naming consistency groups using a consistent _naming scheme_ will allow the use of `--test` and `--dr` options by
-`identifiers` with appropriate regular expressions within the configuration file (default location: `$HOME/.rpda.yaml`).
+configuring the `identifiers` section with regular expressions to suite your environment. _(see configuration section above)_

 One of the following _copy flags_ must be provided:
- - `--copy <copy_name>` to specify copy name
+ - `--copy <copy_name>` to specify copy name to enable direct access
  - `--test` to use the latest _test_ copy based on `test_node_regexp` regular expression within the configuration file
  - `--dr` to use the latest _test_ copy based on `copy_node_regexp` regular expression within the configuration file